FeatureBaseDB/www/content/whitepaper/whitepaper.md

 node.
 All nodes run the same standalone Pilosa binary which has no external dependencies.

-## Slices
+## Shards

 Pilosa performs parallelized query execution over all cores of all nodes in a cluster.
-The data unit of parallelism is called a slice.
-A slice is a group of 1,048,576 (220) columns and all rows within an *index*.
-The data is sliced vertically in this way so that the processing of segmentation queries can occur independently on each slice.
-Each slice is wholly contained on a single node (though it may have replicas on other nodes), and a node may contain multiple slices.
+The data unit of parallelism is called a shard.
+A shard is a group of 1,048,576 (2^20) columns and all rows within an *index*.
+The data is sharded vertically in this way so that the processing of segmentation queries can occur independently on each shard.
+Each shard is wholly contained on a single node (though it may have replicas on other nodes), and a node may contain multiple shards.

 ## Replication